 Colloidal Silver works very well for all sorts of infections.
 This remedy can be taken internally, and it can also be used to irrigate the nasal passages.

-Grapefruit seed extract (GSE) is a natural antimicrobial agent used to treat many infections, including sinus infections.
-It is made by grinding up the seeds and pulp of grapefruit and mixing them with glycerin or other solvents to extract the active compounds.
+Grapefruit seed extract (GSE) is a natural antimicrobial agent that treats many types of infections, including sinus infections.
 GSE is believed to work by disrupting the cell membranes of bacteria, viruses, and fungi, which leads to their death.

 Your good bacteria are compromised when dealing with a bacterial or fungal sinus infection.
 Taking a quality probiotic will help to restore the balance in your system.
 Probiotics are live bacteria that benefit the body and can help reduce inflammation and boost the immune system.